Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 - ``network.trr.strict_native_fallback``: Whether strict fallback mode is enabled for DoH mode 2.
 Defaults to true on Nightly, false elsewhere.

+- ``extensions.InstallTriggerImpl.enabled``: Whether the InstallTrigger implementation should be enabled (or hidden and none of its methods available).

+- ``extensions.InstallTrigger.enabled``: Whether the InstallTrigger implementation should be enabled (or completely hidden), separate from InstallTriggerImpl because InstallTrigger is improperly used also for UA detection.

 attribution
 ~~~~~~~~~~~